GraMmuLa/AboutMe/README.md

-- 👋 Hi, I’m @GraMmuLa.
-I am 17 years old and I've finally finished educating at school.
+- 👋 Hi, I’m GraMmuLa.
+I am 18 years old and I am currently studying at National aviation university in Kyiv.

-- 👀 I’m interested in programming with C++ and C#.
+- 👀 I’m interested in programming using C++ and C#.
-- I like to write web-sites with HTML and CSS3 using also SASS.
+- I like writing web-sites by HTML and CSS3 using also SASS.
-- I know how to work with databases and Microsoft Management Studio.
+- I know how to work with databases and Microsoft Management Studio, tried to work with MongoDB.

-- 🌱 I’m currently learning everything of base programming.
+- 🌱 I’m currently learning everything about base programming.

-- 💞️ I want to discover more for myself.
-If you have any wishes or criticism
+- 💞️ I want to discover more.
+If you have any wishes write me.
-- write me.
 - 📫 How to reach me -> https://vk.com/vorogam_smert6 -> telegram - @GraMmuLa098